raynaluzier/packer-plugin-artifactory/docs/README.md

 #### Data Sources

 - [artifactory](https://github.com/raynaluzier/packer-plugin-artifactory/blob/main/docs/datasources/datasource.mdx) - Filter and locate target artifacts and retrieve information necessary to work with them.

 - [artifactory-import](https://github.com/raynaluzier/packer-plugin-artifactory/blob/main/docs/datasources/artifact_import.mdx) - Optionally download image artifacts (OVA, OVF, or VMTX) and/or import into vCenter as a template (for use with vsphere-clone builder plugin).

+- [artifactory-download-other](https://github.com/raynaluzier/packer-plugin-artifactory/blob/main/docs/datasources/download_other.mdx) - Download non-image artifacts that may support the image itself, such as script files, metadata, etc.

 #### Post-Processors

 - [artifactory-upload](https://github.com/raynaluzier/packer-plugin-artifactory/blob/main/docs/post-processors/artifact_upload.mdx) - Upload newly built image artifacts (OVA, OVF, or VMTX) to JFrog Artifactory.

 - [artifactory-update-props](https://github.com/raynaluzier/packer-plugin-artifactory/blob/main/docs/post-processors/update_props.mdx) - Update the properties of an existing or newly created image artifact stored in Jfrog Artifactory.

+- [artifactory-upload-other](https://github.com/raynaluzier/packer-plugin-artifactory/blob/main/docs/post-processors/upload_other.mdx) - Upload non-image artifacts that may support the image itself, such as script files, metadata, etc.

 ### Authentication
 There are several ways to provide credentials for JFrog Artifactory authentication, which uses a bearer token when making each underlying request.
 The following authentication methods are supported: